 Many lenders offer non-QM loan programs because they have more flexible loan features.
 In some instances, a borrower may opt for a non-QM loan because of property issues, such as a condo that doesn’t meet certain criteria or a certain property type.

-This type of loan may be right for borrowers who can afford the mortgage but don’t conform to additional qualified-mortgage requirements.
+This type of loan may be right for borrowers who can afford the mortgage but who don’t conform to additional qualified-mortgage requirements.
 Examples of borrowers who might seek a non-qualified mortgage are:

 • The self-employed: Borrowers with streams of income that might be difficult to document, like freelance writers, contractors, and others, might consider a non-qualified mortgage.